 - Molecular Biology

-- Bioinformatics 602 (Journal Club) should only be taken once in your first year.
+- BIOINF-602 (Journal Club) should only be taken once in your first year.

-- Bioinformatics 603 (Journal Club) students in this course present papers for discussion.
+- BIOINF-603 (Journal Club) students in this course present papers for discussion.

 - Research Responsibility and Ethics course (PIBS 503).